1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 -   **Query the configuration of BSB-LAN:**
     `http://<ip-address>/JI`
-    Query configuration of BSB-LAN and reports in a JSON type structure.
+    Query configuration of BSB-LAN.
+Configuration will be reported in a JSON friendly structure.

 -   **Query of categories:**